Essential Gear for Your Day Hike Packing List

 Pack out what you pack in!
 Whether you carry an actual trash bag or not, be sure to adhere to Leave No Trace principles by bringing all of your trash out with you.
 Reuse a shopping bag or food packaging if you don’t have a trash bag.

 In the event of an emergency, a whistle can help other hikers or rescue teams find you.
-Since a whistle weighs almost nothing and takes up zero space, I keep one clipped to the strap on my day hiking pack. // Buy an emergency whistle to carry when you hike.
+Since a whistle weighs almost nothing and takes up zero space, I keep one clipped to the strap on my day hiking pack. // Buy an emergency whistle to carry when you hike on REI and Amazon.

 I still stand by carrying a paper map, but if you have the room and want an added layer of safety consider bringing a small power bank and cord to charge your phone.
 Of course, be sure that the power bank is charged! // Buy a power bank to carry in your pack!